chrisgrieser/shimmering-obsidian/docs/CSS-related Features.md

 - Useful for 🎨 theme designers will be the `fn ↵` command to quickly download any theme's CSS.

 <img src="https://user-images.githubusercontent.com/73286100/131255059-1a56d6e7-8c2f-4ff0-b20d-247702bb7925.gif" alt="Theme Search" width=60%>

+## Quick Element Picker
+**Triggered via Hotkey: Open Console & Activate Element Picker** Saves only a keypress, but hey, it saves a keypress.